-Below are some frequently asked questions (FAQs) about severance agreements in Massachusetts and responses to those questions:
+Below are some Massachusetts Severance Agreement FAQs (frequently asked questions) and responses to those questions:

 1. What is a severance agreement?
-A severance agreement is a contract between an employer and a current or former employee that typically exchanges a release of claims from the employee for certain pay and/or benefits from the . . . → Read More: Massachusetts Severance Agreement FAQs
+A severance agreement is a contract between an employer and a current or former employee.
+The employee usually gives up certain rights in exchange for pay and/or other benefits.

 I am pleased to have been invited to present on the Massachusetts Independent Contractor Law at the Westford Job Seekers Network on Wednesday, February 27, 2013 at 2:00 p.m. at the J.V.
 Fletcher Library in Westford, Massachusetts.
 We’re going to discuss the three part test used in Massachusetts to determine whether an individual has been . . . → Read More: Upcoming Seminar on the Independent Contractor Law